-If the application process is not listed, you have to capture the dump by adding a key to your registry and restarting Windows.
+If the application process isn’t listed, you have to capture the dump by adding a key to your registry and restarting Windows.

 So if a normal desktop application like XMetaL crashes, the full process dumps will be written to the 'C:\Users<username>\AppData\Local\CrashDumps\' directory for the interactive user who was logged on.
-If the application is not 'running as a user' and crashes, then the full process dumps will be written to 'C:\Windows\System32\config\systemprofile\AppData\Local\CrashDumps\' which is the user profile area used by Windows system components.
+If the application isn’t 'running as a user' and crashes, then the full process dumps will be written to 'C:\Windows\System32\config\systemprofile\AppData\Local\CrashDumps\', which is the user profile area used by Windows system components.